The principal formal requirements for the PhD in history are as follows:

 - Evidence of developing teaching competence (or for the occasional student not funded through teaching in the second year, the promise of such competence).

-Students may take the three required substantive examinations in any order (the usual pattern is minor field, general field, and specialization), but should adhere to the following schedule for meeting the requirements for admission to candidacy:
+Students may take the three required substantive examinations in any order (the usual pattern is minor field, general field, and specialization), but should adhere to the following schedule for meeting the requirements for passing the pre-dissertation milestones: